alihassan18/libonomy-documentation/docs/Introduction/main-components-of-the-cosmos-SDK.md

 ## Multistore

-The Cosmos SDK provides a multistore for persisting state.
+The Libonomy SDK provides a multistore for persisting state.
 The multistore allows developers to declare any number of KVStores.
 These KVStores only accept the []byte type as value and therefore any custom structure needs to be marshalled using a codec before being stored.

 The multistore abstraction is used to divide the state in distinct compartments, each managed by its own module.
 For more on the multistore, click here

 ## Modules

-The power of the Cosmos SDK lies in its modularity.
+The power of the Libonomy SDK lies in its modularity.
 SDK applications are built by aggregating a collection of interoperable modules.
 Each module defines a subset of the state and contains its own message/transaction processor, while the SDK is responsible for routing each message to its respective module.

 Here is a simplified view of how a transaction is processed by the application of each full-node when it is received in a valid block: